-The salon vid lit up showing a view of the Gaian side with two people approaching the ship.
-“It's Lyn and Brule,” said Celeste.
-“I'll bet something must be going on with Brule and Shella's joining.
-I'll lower the ramp if you would please greet and settled them, Ben.”
+“It's Lyn and Brule,” said Celeste as the vid showed two people approaching the ship.
+“Something must be going on with Brule and Shella's joining.
+I'll lower the ramp if you greet them, Ben.”

-“Shella and I were hoping that maybe Ben could be a witness.
-I am Shella's advocate.
-Nona is, unfortunately, Lycia's advocate, and she wants to make a point.”
+“We were hoping that Ben could be a witness.
+I'm Shella's advocate.
+Nona, unfortunately, is Lycia's advocate, and she wants to make a point.”
 “Why did Lycia do this to Shella?
-There has to be some real animosity driving Lycia's actions,” asked Ben.
+There has to be some real animosity driving her actions,” asked Ben.
 Burle jumped in, “Lycia was upset that she didn't get the assistant seed crop specialist job.
 Her mother is on the council, and she felt entitled to the position.
 Shella studied hard for that job and earned it fairly.
 Lycia is a spoiled and spiteful person.”

 “Lyn, how do your trials work?” asked Celeste.
 “The Keeper of the Lots draws the names of seven women to judge.
-Each side has an advocate and the trial is held in the square for all to see.
+Each side has an advocate, and the trial is held in the square for all to see.
 You may call as many witnesses as you wish and the judges may ask questions too.”
 “Any witnesses?” asked Celeste.
 “Yes,” said Lyn, “Any witnesses, as many as you need.
 Since Lycia demanded the trial, she is the first witness and has to win at least four of the seven votes to prevail.
 The trial is judged after the last witness has spoken.”

 “Shella, as is her right, has chosen another advocate.
 It is Celeste of Alexandria.
 I shall assist her with any issues about the Mother's laws of Gaia.”
-Celeste regally appeared in her gleaming silver uniform and somberly nodded to the judges.
-Nona turned to the judges and screeched, “This can not be.
+Celeste appeared in her gleaming silver Captain's uniform and somberly nodded to the judges.
+Nona turned to the judges, “This can not be.
 She is not of Gaia.
 She does not know our laws.”
-Several of the judges nodded their heads affirmatively.
+Several judges nodded their heads affirmatively.
 Lyn faced the judges and said loudly enough for the crowd to hear, “I challenge Nona to find one word in the Chronicles that says this is not possible.
 Celeste is clearly a woman.
 Shella chose her as is her right.
 I will wait here with patience for Nona show me where in the Chronicles it says this is not allowed.”
 The Judges all turned to Nona with expectant looks.
-Nona seethed for a couple of minutes and finally looked up with a glare, “I see I'm forced to accept this but it's on Shella's head if she loses.
+Nona seethed for a couple of minutes and finally looked up with a glare, “I see I'm forced to accept this, but it's on Shella's head if she loses.
 I call Lycia to the circle.”

-Lycia confidently walked out into the circle and faced Nona with her hands on her hips.
+Lycia confidently walked out into the circle and faced Nona with hands on her hips.
 “Why did you demand a trial,” asked Nona.
 “Because my rights were taken away.
 It was my number that was called.
 It was my turn to choose who I wished, as it is for every woman who has drawn a number since the beginning of Gaia.
 I chose Burle, and the council overturned it.”
-Nona smirked and said, “Thank you, Lycia, I have no other questions for you.”
+Nona smirked, “Thank you, Lycia, I have no other questions for you.”
 Celeste turned to Lycia.
 “I may choose to question you later, but not now.”

-After whispering to Lyn for a few seconds Celeste looked at the Judges.
+After whispering to Lyn for a few seconds, Celeste looked at the Judges.
 “I would like to question Crop Master Jonie.”
 The crowd parted as an older woman with a long gray ponytail walked into the circle and faced Celeste.

 Celeste looked over at Nona.
 “You may question this witness now.”
 “I have no questions for the Crop Master at this time,” snapped Nona.
 “Then I would like to question Burle,” said Celeste to the Judges.

-Nona stepped forward towards the Judges.
+Nona stepped towards the Judges.
 “This is highly irregular.
 It is not customary to have men as witnesses.”
 Lyn quickly stepped forward, “Nona, if you can show to all present where it is written a man can not testify we would all like to see it.
 Otherwise, we will continue.”
 Lyn waited for a few seconds and then nodded to Celeste.
 Burle stepped into the circle.
 “Burle, did you know Lycia before she chose you?”
 “I knew who she was, but I had never spoken to her.”
 “Do you know why Lycia chose you?”
 “Yes, she was angry with Shella because she got the job.
 She used the law to punish Shella and hurt us both.”
 “What would have happened to you if you refused to be led by Lycia to be marked?”
-“I would be forcibly marked anyway, and then punished.”
+“I would be forcibly marked anyway, then punished.”
 “Gaian law says because Lycia chose you she then owns you as property.”
 “Yes.”
 “How is this different from the way Eaulander's own their women.”
-“I don't see that there is any real difference,” said Burle staring sadly at the Judges.
+“I don't see that there is any real difference,” said Burle looking sadly at the Judges.
 “Thank you Burle, I have no more questions for you.